-Electrical grounding is defined as a physical wiring path that provides a route for short circuit current to flow to the earth should there be a fault in the power system.
-A grounding and bonding system needs this physical connection between electrical equipment and the earth.
+Electrical Grounding Definition is best described as a physical wiring path that provides a route for short circuit current to flow to the earth should there be a fault in the power system.
+A grounding and bonding system needs this physical connection between equipment and the earth, through a ground rod driven into the earth.

 How does electrical grounding work?